brandanpdx/local-business-api/README.md

 * User is able to edit an existing business in the database using the BusinessId
 * User is able to delete an existing business in the database

-## API Endpoints and Documentation
+## API Endpoints and Further Exploration Documentation using Swagger
 * GET /api/Businesses
 * POST /api/Businesses
 * GET /api/Businesses/{BusinessId}
 * PUT /api/Businesses/{BusinessId}
 * DELETE /api/Businesses/{BusinessId}

-To view the additional details of the API endpoints, please visit: https://app.swaggerhub.com/apis-docs/brandanpdx/my-title/1.0.0#/
+To view the additional details of the API endpoints, please visit the API's SwaggerHub site: https://app.swaggerhub.com/apis-docs/brandanpdx/my-title/1.0.0#/

 ## Setup/Installation Requirements